giellalt/lang-tkl/tkl.md

 * LEXICON vtags  = adds POS and Sg, Pl tags as governed by the U flags

+* LEXICON tvtags  = adds POS and Sg, Pl tags as governed by the U flags

 * LEXICON redup_suff  = adds POS and Sg, Pl tags as governed by the U flags

 * * *